How to Spend THREE DAYS in Kyoto: 3-Day Itinerary

 Spend the evening strolling through Gion, Kyoto’s most famous geisha district.
 In case you didn’t know, geishas are highly trained hostesses whose skills encompass dance, music, and the art of the traditional Japanese tea ceremony.
 Their job is to entertain the upper classes at parties, teahouses, and restaurants.

 If you want to dive deeper into Geisha history and culture, then we highly recommend this walking tour of Gion!
-This tour is avaliable anytime from 4 pm to 7 pm and it lasts for two hours.
+This tour is available anytime from 4 pm to 7 pm, and it lasts for two hours.
 You can book it for whenever suits your schedule, and stop for dinner before or after it.

 Our guide, Melanie, also pointed out lots of old-timey tea houses and ryotei restaurants where geishas host and perform, and we actually glimpsed a few geishas on their way to work.
 This tour was honestly one of the most interesting things we did in Kyoto.
 And we’re not the only ones who loved it because this tour has tons of 5-star reviews!